 -

-- Carved out ample time to prepare for the MCAT.
+- Carved out ample time to prepare for the Medical College Admission Test (MCAT).

 - Gained meaningful experience with patients and exposure to your chosen profession.